vyq/accelerated-c-plus-plus/README.md

 # to-do

 - Read page 146 chapter 6 of Accelerated C++
-- Read page 59 chapter 3 of The C++ Programming Language
+- Read page 63 section 3.2.1.2 of The C++ Programming Language